Get involved and help to influence how our local health services develop and change.

 The engagement cannot take place unless the PAG are assured that the engagement plan is robust and well-thought out.

-Our engagement work is supported by Leeds Voices.
-The Leeds Voices project supports the engagement of citizens and communities in the development of health services in the city, including communities who are seldom heard and/or experience the worst health outcomes.
+Our engagement work is supported by Voluntary Action Leeds (VAL) through the Leeds Voices project.
+The Leeds Voices project supports the CCG to develop and implement plans for commissioning.
+It supports the engagement of citizens and communities in the development of health services in the city, including communities who are seldom heard and/or experience the worst health outcomes.
 You can read more about Leeds Voices here: https://doinggoodleeds.org.uk/leeds-voices/